ByAUJay

 What’s working

 - Instant collateral mobility and margining: J.P.
-Morgan’s Tokenized Collateral Network (TCN) moved tokenized shares of a BlackRock money market fund to Barclays as live OTC derivatives collateral—minutes to tokenize, near‑instant transfer. (theblock.co)
+Morgan’s Tokenized Collateral Network (TCN) just made a big move by transferring tokenized shares of a BlackRock money market fund to Barclays as OTC derivatives collateral.
+It took just minutes to tokenize and almost no time to transfer.
+Check it out here: (theblock.co)

 Case study snapshot